 You can download the poster for the event here.

-The imaging workshop will be held on the 10th and 11th September 2018.
-The main seminars will be held in the School of Life Sciences Lecture Theatres.
-The Image Analysis and Microscopy hands-on sessions will be held in the Life Sciences PC teaching room and CCI respectively.
+The imaging workshop was held on the 10th and 11th September 2018.
+The main seminars were in the School of Life Sciences Lecture Theatres.
+The Image Analysis and Microscopy hands-on sessions were held in the Life Sciences PC teaching room and CCI respectively.

 Among it's staff the CCI has a technical specialst in Image Analysis.
 Day two will consist of a hands-on training session on Image Analysis theory, methods and some applications.
-The program will tentatively cover:
+The program broadly covered:

 Places are limited and will be charged at £50 per person (lunch is provided).

-We will be offering users an opportunity to bring their own samples to try out on some of our cutting-edge equipment.
-Places are limited and there will be more information avilable soon.
+In parallel with the Image Analysis workshop, we offered tours of the facility and an opportunity for visitors to bring their own samples to try out on some of our cutting-edge equipment.

 Registration is not yet open.